Educational Experiences Offered

-The University of Kansas Medical Center Educational Experience (KEE) program provides both research opportunities in KU's laboratories, research areas, and animal facilities as well as clinical observational experiences in University of Kansas Health System facilities.
+The University of Kansas Medical Center Educational Experience (KEE) program provides research opportunities in medical center research facilities, as well as clinical observational experiences in The University of Kansas Health System facilities.

-- Participate in research as an active learner...hands on activity is authorized.
-(Research Active Learner)
+- They can participate in research as an active learner, which means hands-on activity is authorized.
+This role is identified as a Research Active Learner.